Self-monitoring your cholesterol levels: How Do You Check Your Cholesterol At Home?

 - The refills: You will need to refill those test strips.
 So ideally look for a cholesterol meter with fairly inexpensive refills.
 If you have multiple people at home who need to test their cholesterol, then this is definitely something to consider.

 That’s what you need to consider before buying one of these cholesterol monitor kits.
 There are a few kits that are sold as FDA approved.
-The fact is that all home cholesterol test monitor are FDA approved.
-So you may not need to consider that as a factor to consider while buying a home cholesterol kit.
+The fact is that all home cholesterol test monitor are FDA cleared thus you may not need to consider that as a factor to consider while buying a home cholesterol kit.

 CardioChek is one of the most popular at home cholesterol test kits in the market.
 It is a palm sized glucometer-styled device that comes with a set of CardioChek cholesterol test strips for different type of tests, a Memo chip that needs to be inserted before you run the test, lancets, capillaries to collect the blood and batteries to power the device.